SaschaZeGerman/loginbuddy/README.md

 # License

-Copyright (c) 2018 CA. All rights reserved.
+Copyright (c) 2019.
+All rights reserved.

 This software may be modified and distributed under the terms of the Apache License 2.0 license.
 See the [LICENSE](/LICENSE) file for details.